 It’s common for funds to offset annual capital gains made during a financial year with capital losses stemming from other investments.
 Depending on where you are in the phase (accumulation or pension), you may have the option to dispose of any loss assets, provided you don’t wait until the pension phase when you can’t use your losses due to their tax-exempt status.

 Extracting the most value from your SMSF is complicated, but you need not go it alone.
-Partner with an accountant you can trust who will provide you with expert Self-Managed Super Fund advice.
+Partner with an accountant you can trust who will provide you with expert SMSF accounting and taxation advice.
 Contact Stones Sharp and we can guide you through the process and assist you to make the most of your money and tax benefits in an SMSF.

 Shane is a Fellow of the Australian Society of Certified Practicing Accountants and a Chartered Accountant.